 Weddings are a magical occasion, but they can also be a whole lot of stress.
 Not only for the couple getting married but for everyone who’s invited.
 Between the engagement party, bachelorette party and the big day itself, there’s a lot of money to be spent, presents to be bought and, of course, outfits to be planned.
 While we all know to go all out for the wedding outfit and to dress for a night on the town for the bachelorette party, we can often end up stumped when trying to think of engagement party outfit ideas.
 No matter if you’re the bride-to-be or a guest to the event, deciphering what to wear can be tricky business.
-Here’s some tips, tricks and ideas to take away the stress and make sure you nail that engagement look.
+Below we show you some expert style tips on what to wear to an engagement party.